Scottish leader Nicola Sturgeon to leave post after 8 years

 "This is as sudden as Jacinda Ardern … Geez," tweeted SNP lawmaker Angus MacNeil, referring to the resignation last month of New Zealand's prime minister.

-Sturgeon has come under pressure in recent weeks after she pushed her gender recognition bill through the Scottish parliament over the objections of some members of her own party.
+Sturgeon came under pressure in recent weeks after she pushed the gender recognition bill through the Scottish parliament over the objections of some members of her own party.
 That raised concerns that Sturgeon’s position on transgender rights could undermine support for independence, the SNP’s overarching goal.

 Joanna Cherry, an SNP member of Parliament, said the resignation provided an opportunity for the party.